There’s Moss on My Roof!

 How Often to Remove Moss on Roofs

 Basically, you should remove moss from your roof when you can see growth from the ground level.
-In addition, if moss is blocking your gutters, have Rainier remove it immediately.
-Moss overgrows.
+In addition, if moss is blocking your gutters, it should be removed right away.
+Moss grows very quickly.
 The last thing you want is to wait before a small job becomes much bigger (and more expensive).

 Ideally, it’s best to remove moss on roofs when it’s actively growing.
-Moss grows very little during the summer but thrives and spreads during damp spring and fall seasons.
-Therefore, the best time to remove moss on your roof is right before peak rains, when the moss is damp but no rain is forecast for a few days.
+Moss grows very little during the summer, but it thrives and spreads during damp spring and fall seasons.
+The best time to remove moss on your roof is right before peak rains, when the moss is damp but no rain is forecast for a few days.